Filter by Suburb

 Yoga

-This class is geared towards beginners, so the gentle movements will leave you feeling pose-itively rejuvenated and ready to take on the day!
+This ‘Gentle Yin’ class is geared towards beginners, so the gentle movements will leave you feeling restored, rejuvenated and pose-itively put together no matter how manic your day has been!
 A combination of stretching, light isometric strength training and long holds at a restorative, slower pace.
+Glow on, get amongst it – your mind, body, and soul will thank you.

 Cost: $5